NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Query/Query.md

   - `fields`: Property fields that we want the user to be able to search upon.
   - `geoshapeProp`: The property field of the search result's geoshape feature.
   - `must`: A 'must' stanza to always concatenate with the user's own filtered must.
+  - `collapse`: ElasticSearch collapse returns only the top matched document of identical collapsed fieldName values.
+Just the string field name is needed and not the full object.
+  - `sort`: Full ElasticSearch sort array.
   - `size`: Max number of results to show.
 ES has a default hard limit of 10k.
 - _Other high level raw variable fields might still be applicable here but are untested._